Q & A Library

-As far as bone cancer is concerned, every year about 400 children and adolescents (boys and girls) in the U.S. are diagnosed with osteosarcoma, a rare disease.
+As for bone cancer, every year about 400 children and adolescents (boys and girls) in the U.S. are diagnosed with osteosarcoma, a rare disease.
 In 2006, Harvard researchers reported an association between fluoride in drinking water and the incidence of osteosarcoma in boys (not girls).
-A preliminary analysis of a second set of cases doesn't appear to support the earlier observed connection between fluoride in drinking water and osteosarcoma in young boys, according to the U.S. Centers for Disease Control and Prevention.

 Andrew Weil, M.D.